dudarev/policyinsights/STORIES.md

     - number of iterations
     - funding source
     - contact
-- User may click a link "What do you think" (4)
-- User may click links "Get the Data", "Get the Code", "Help me implement it!"
-(4)
 - + User may see the program description (4)
 - + User may see the program contact (4)
 - User may see a table used for the graph (5)